memfault/interrupt/_posts/2023-07-19-embedded-async-rust.md

 continue execution.
 In an asynchronous system, the task can be paused, and another task can be executed until the event occurs.
 This allows for more efficient use of resources, as the thread this task is running on can be used for other tasks while it is waiting.
-Additionally all resources for the thread, such as the stack, an be used by other tasks while it is waiting.
+Additionally, all resources for the thread, such as the stack, can be used by other tasks while it is waiting.

 ## How Does Async Rust Work?